sjackp/J_Captioneer_v2.release/README.md

 1. Load and display images in a directory.
 2. Navigate through images with left and right arrow buttons or keys.
-3. Add, edit, and save captions as separate text files associated with each image.
+3. Add, edit, generate, and save captions as separate text files associated with each image.
 4. Display images as thumbnails for easy navigation.
 5. Add prefix and suffix to all captions in a directory.
 6. Find and replace text in all captions in a directory.